 - what happens after the tantrums – the consequences, including any ‘rewards’ your child gets from behaving this way

-- what you can change – the triggers or the rewards.
+- what you can change – the triggers, rewards or the way you respond.

 The first step in this approach is to think about what causes your child’s tantrums.